 "To solve really hard problems, I have to think about the problem from every single vantage point that I can," Hood says.
 "Typically, where I've done that is while running.
 I always like to run alone, because when I run, I think.
 At those times, when you're free and unhindered, and you allow yourself to think about it from many different points of view, then all of a sudden your experiences get integrated into solutions, and that's the creative moment."

 Want to know more?
-We've got lots more information on the next page.
+We've got lots more information below.

 - American Academy of Family Physicians.
 "The Exercise Habit."
 FamilyDoctor.org.
 Updated, December 2010 (May 31, 2011) http://familydoctor.org/online/famdocen/home/healthy/physical/basics/059.html